 For earnings: If the market is bullish, XYZ is still bullish and XYZ’s competitors have had good earnings, go through earnings without any options.
 If XYZ is bearish buy 1 strike OTM puts with at least 30 days of time value.
 If you are still at 1/3 your full position buy double the puts.
 If XYZ trends bearish after earnings add an ATM short call with at least 30 days of time value.
 Sell 1/3 of the puts at 20% profit and roll the rest out to 3 months time value and sell front month puts at or below support to create a bear put calendar.
 Remove the bear put calendar when the RSI crosses below 20 and just run with the short calls.
 Remove the short calls on 3 buy signals.
 If it trends bullish after earnings sell OTM puts 1 strike above your protective puts, in the same month as your protective puts.

 Hopefully it is obvious that you need a bunch more rules.
 Each rule should be based on what you have traded virtually and refined each time it worked and each time it didn’t.
-You’ve been studying the charts and chains for months, maybe years so you know the options will be there and the indicators work well.
+You’ve been studying the charts and chains and option strategy graphs for months, maybe years so you know the options will be there and the indicators work well.
 You have also sized the trade based on what you learned from OptionsANIMAL’s portfolio management lesson.
 You have done the fundamental analysis on XYZ and know it has great fundamentals and a series of great earnings reports.

 For extra credit, as you trade XYZ with your rules, you trade it virtually with some twists like selling WAY OTM leap short calls and use the money to trade diagonal call calendars when certain parameters are met.
 You use a little of the profits from the diagonal call calendars to buy back the leap short calls if they go ITM.
 Once that twist is validated, you add it to your chapter on XYZ and trade it.